FunWithData/myblog/content/blogPython/Combining Data Sets Python.md

 ---
-title: "Combining Data Sets with Python"
+title: "Combining Data Sets Vertically with Python"
 date: "2020-11-24T00:00:00Z"
 ---
 This post describes how to combine datasets vertically with Python.
 It closely mirrors the post *Combining Data Sets with SAS*.